Tliltocatl vagans, the Mexican Red Rump, is a tarantula very close to my heart.

 Spiderlings can be started on flightless fruit flies or pinhead crickets, which they hoover up with relish.
 As the spider grows, so the size and numbers of live insects provided can be increased.

 Note that years ago I split a batch of babies into two groups.
 One was fed twice as often as the other (twice a week vs once a week) and there was a direct correlation between feeding frequency and growth rate.

 The message here is that if you buy younger/smaller Red Rumps and want them to grow as rapidly as possible then feeding them generously is likely the best solution.
 Under these circumstances males may reach maturity in as little as 18 months, while females generally take another six months or so to reach sexual maturity.

 They may still, however, continue to grow throughout their adult life, increasing in size modestly with each annual moult.

 The Mexican Red Rump tarantula tends to be a very docile species, and can be handled reasonably safely.
 They can, however, be rather skittish.

 It can be gently coaxed onto a flat hand, or alternatively shepherded into a plastic container to be moved.
 All the same, it is important to mention that this species can be a little skittish, and may suddenly dash for cover when you open the cage or surprise it.

-With this in mind, if you decide to handle your Brachplema vagans be sure to approach the situation calmly, and be prepared for any sudden movement.
+With this in mind, if you decide to handle your Tliltocatl vagans be sure to approach the situation calmly, and be prepared for any sudden movement.

 Tarantulas in general are best handled over a low, soft object such as a sofa or a bad.
 This way, should you be unlucky enough to drop your pet they should have a short fall and a safe landing.